⚠️ WARNING: LOWE'S CREDIT CARD HOLDERS — READ THIS BEFORE YOU PAY IT OFF

 Credit limit slashed • 83% utilization on $83 balance • No recourse

-Credit Report Proof: Lowe's Card & Synchrony Bank Account Details
+Credit Report Proof: Overall Profile & Lowe's Account Details

 TransUnion Score